netobserv/flowlogs-pipeline/README.md

 This allows to perform subsequent operations using a uniform set of keys.
 In some use cases, only a subset of the provided fields are required.
 Using the generic transform, we may specify those particular fields that interest us.
+To include keys that are not specified in the `rules`, add the line `maintain: true`.

 For example, suppose we have a flow log with the following syntax:
 ```